What's the Best Way to Prevent Unemployment?

 Second is expansionary fiscal policy.
 The president and Congress reduce unemployment by directly creating jobs.
 They increase spending on government projects, as happened in the New Deal and the Economic Stimulus Program.
 The best unemployment solutions are increased spending on public works and education.

-Congress also gives people more income to spend by cutting taxes like the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA), and the Obama tax cuts in 2010.
+Congress also gives people more income to spend by cutting taxes like the Bush tax cuts, specifically the 2001 Economic Growth and Tax Relief Reconciliation Act and the 2003 Jobs and Growth Tax Relief Reconciliation Act, and the Obama tax cuts in 2010.
 They stimulate spending just like an interest rate decrease.